PX4/PX4-user_guide/en/config/autotune.md

 Auto-tuning is performed while flying.
 The airframe must fly well enough handle moderate disturbances, and should be closely attended:
 - Test that your vehicle is [stable enough for autotuning](#pre-tuning-test).
-- Be ready to abort the autotuning process by moving the remote control sticks.
+- Be ready to abort the autotuning process.
+  You can do this by changing flight modes or using an auto-tune enable/disable switch ([if configured](#enable-disable-autotune-switch-fixed-wing)).
 - Verify that the vehicle flies well after tuning.
 :::